 There is an erroneous view amongst many senior employees that restraints aren’t worth the paper they are written on.
-This is incorrect and there are several employment cases where the employer has been awarded millions of dollars against former employees who have blatantly taken business from them in breach of a restraint and/or the implied duty of fidelity.
+This is incorrect and there are several employment cases where the employer has been awarded a significant sum of money against a former employee who has blatantly taken business from them in breach of a restraint and/or the implied duty of fidelity.

 So what can you do to protect your business from this type of poaching?